JAQuent/scripts-for-unity3d/screenRayTracker/README.md

 filled with the object.

-Another thing I can visualise is how many time points (not time duration) each object was on the screen and plot that distrubution.
+Another thing I can visualise is how many time points (not time duration) each object was on the screen and plot that distribution.

 ``` r
 # For each object get each time point it was somewhere on the screen